CharMitch/vue2-practice/README.md

 # Kata Kickstarts - Vue (September 12, 2023)
 ​
 This is a small Vue project scaled-down from the capstone starter code.
+The back-end has been removed so we can focus on the front-end.

 This document walks you through how to set up and run the project, as well as providing a handful of katas to work on in the code.
 ​
 ## Project setup
 ​